maxwelljohn/deeper-playground/README.md

-# Deep playground
+# Deeper playground

-Deep playground is an interactive visualization of neural networks, written in TypeScript using d3.js.
+Deeper playground is an interactive visualization of neural networks, written in TypeScript using d3.js.
+Several research ideas related to neural networks are explored.
+For more see deeperplayground.org.
-We use GitHub issues for tracking new requests and bugs.
-Your feedback is highly appreciated!

-**If you'd like to contribute, be sure to review the [contribution guidelines](CONTRIBUTING.md).**

 ## Development